Retirement Plans FAQs regarding 403(b) Tax-Sheltered Annuity Plans

 an employee who has worked for a qualified organization for 15 or more years may, if he or she meets certain requirements, be able to make additional contributions of up to $3,000 for up to 5 years (see 15-year rule in Pub.
 571, Tax-Sheltered Annuity Plans (403(b) Plans); and

-an employee who is age 50 or older may make an additional catch-up contribution of $5,500 (in 2013 and 2014 and subject to annual cost-of-living increases), reduced by the amount of catch-up contributions made to other plans.
+an employee who is age 50 or older may make an additional catch-up contribution of $5,500 (in 2014, $6,000 in 2015 and subject to annual cost-of-living increases), reduced by the amount of catch-up contributions made to other plans.

 If any participant’s elective deferrals exceeded the maximum amount for a year, find out how to correct this mistake.